doetlingerlukas/rpi-serverless/README.md

 curl -sSL https://cli.openfaas.com | sudo -E sh
 ```

-Connect to the OpenFaas server using `faas-cli login`.
+Connect to the OpenFaaS server using `faas-cli login`.
 Every function has a dedicated `.yml` file located in `functions`.
 Those functions need to be cross-compiled for ARM based devices like the Raspberry Pi.
 After doing so, we can deploy the function to the device.

 Initially, we need to setup the utilities to do cross-compilation:
 ```sh